High Moments of Large Wigner Random Matrices and Asymptotic Properties of the Spectral Norm

-2. The property of a vertex to be the vertex of open self-intersection depends on the instant of time and on the run of the walk.
-During this run, the vertex can be seen several times as the vertex of open self-intersection and several times as the vertex of closed self-intersection. \vss In papers \cite{SS2,S}, the notion of self-intersections is used to introduce the classes of equivalence of the walks $w_{2s}$.
-The walk $w_{2s}\in \CW_{2s}$ belongs to the class $\CC_{\bar \nu(r)}^{(\th)}$, where $\bar \nu (r) = ( (\nu_2;r), \nu_3,\nu_4,\dots,\nu_s)$, when it has the sequence of marked edges determined by $\th$, and the graph of the walk contains $\nu_2$ vertices of two-fold self-intersections, $\nu_3$ vertices of three-fold self-intersection, etc.; among them there are $r$ open vertices of two-fold self-intersection.
+\vss We say that the walk $w_{2s}\in \CW_{2s}$ belongs to the class $\CC^{(\th)}{(\bar \nu,r)}$ \cite{SS2}, where the set $\bar \nu = \bar \nu(w_{2s}) = ( \nu_2, \nu_3,\dots,\nu_s)$, when it has the sequence of marked edges determined by $\th$, and the graph of the walk contains $\nu_2$ vertices of two-fold self-intersections, $\nu_3$ vertices of three-fold self-intersection, etc.; among them there are $r$ open vertices of two-fold self-intersection.